The Darling Apron

 • Egg noodles - I prefer wide egg noodles for casseroles.
 Did I mention you don't even have to cook these before adding them to the casserole?
 It's a game-changer.
 Yay for fewer dishes!

-• Canned soups - These get flack sometimes, but there's definitely a time and a place for them!
+• Canned soups - These get flack sometimes, but there's definitely a time and a place for them.
 Cream of chicken and cream of celery give the casserole its creamy texture and provide great flavor.

 • Swiss cheese - Playing off the flavors of the famous reuben sandwich, the nutty flavor of Swiss works perfectly with the tang of the sauerkraut.

 Cook the beef mixture, add it to the other ingredients in a baking dish and you'll have dinner in the oven in no-time!
-Here's how to make it:

 Overhead view of uncooked egg noodles in the bottom of a white rectangular baking dish.